 It’s important that patients make an informed decision about the procedure.
 Therefore, your questions can be about LASIK safety, financing, aftercare, or anything else.
 Your eye doctor should be happy to discuss them with you!

 When the day of your LASIK procedure arrives, don’t wear any makeup, perfumes, or lotions.
 You should take a shower and make sure your face is squeaky clean with absolutely no contaminates the morning of the big day!
 Don’t forget to skip on any perfumes as well.

 Also, don’t put on any hand or face lotions, since this can make your skin oily.
 You will want to enter your LASIK procedure clean and prepared, and wearing greasy lotions can get into your eyes.
 Having a successful LASIK procedure is also about being safe.

 After your LASIK eye surgery, you will need a day to rest before getting back to your regular activities.
-Patients at Excel Laser Vision Institute’s Orange County clinic are over the moon to wake up the next day following their procedure with sharp, clear vision.
+Then, you’ll be over the moon to wake up the next day following your procedure with sharp, clear vision.

 There is only one factor you will regret about LASIK and that is you will wish you had gotten the procedure done sooner.
 So, get ready for a life free from eyeglasses and contacts.

-Contact the professional and dedicated team at Excel Laser Vision Institute as soon as possible to book your LASIK consultation today!
+Do you live in the Los Angeles or Orange County areas?
+Contact the professional and dedicated team at Excel Laser Vision Institute as soon as possible to book your free LASIK consultation today!